ccabanero/template-express-graphql/README.md

 ````

 Create a .env file at the root of the project.
-It should contain your actual connection info:
+It should contain your connection info

+Add the .env (and any .env.dev, .denv.prod, etc.) in your .gitignore file.

 ````
 DB_HOST=localhost